15 MIN READ

 The phrase that you choose to describe it is less important than your strategy for coping with it.
 But it's worth pausing to think about whether a transition needs to be a "crisis," or if it's simply part of coming to terms with a change in your life.

-Researchers define midlife as the years between 30 and 70, with 40 to 60 at its core.
-And with more than 100 million people aged between 35 and 59 in the U.S., according to the United States Census Bureau, huge numbers of both men and women will likely experience a midlife crisis.
+Psychologists define midlife as the years between 30 and 70, with 40 to 60 at its core.
+And with almost 105 million people aged between 35 and 59 in the U.S. in 2018, huge numbers of both men and women will likely experience a midlife crisis.

 - Awareness of aging and mortality: it could be your first pair of reading glasses, hair loss, the onset of menopause, or the death of a peer.